 - They’re lighter and easier for one person to move – especially if you have a fair distance to go or your going up and down stairs.

-- Can be easily folded and require less storage space.
+- Is easy to fold and require less storage space.

-Single player mode is also possible with these table types.
+Single player mode is also possible with these table types with the playback position.
 So besides taking a little longer to setup, their versatility would suit most players.

 Construction quality and table thickness